-The purpose of this pin is to enable the output data from the A/D circuitry within the unit to the output pins.
-A logic "0" on this input will enable the output while a logic "1" will disconnect the outputs (high output impedance.)
+This input applies to the ADC5245A and ADC5246A models only.
+It is open on the other models.
+Its purpose is to transfer data from the output of the A/D circuitry within the unit to the output pins.
+A logic "0" on this input will execute this transfer while a logic "1" will disconnect the outputs (high output impedance.)
 It is normally taken low at the same time the status output goes low because the conversion cycle is complete at that time and the data is valid (see Timing Diagram.)
 It may be held low as long as required.
 However, in many applications it is wired to the status output pin and goes high again when the next conversion cycle starts.